forestgrape/coronavirus/covid19.md

 ## Salvia based Diagnosis
-The salvia based diagnosis has advantages ([Matic et al](#summary-matic) describe this concisely in their introduction):
+Key features of salvia based Covid diagnosis are:
 * Salvia since easier to sample than the back of the nose and suitable for self collection.
-* The detection rate of SARS-CoV-2 in salvia mixed with cough up sputum seems to perform as well or even better as NPS ([summary Lee](#summarized-review-lee))

-but also challenges:
-* The viral load in salvia depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the salvia flow is increased during eating and decreased at night).
+* Viral Load: The viral load in salvia depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the salvia flow is increased during eating and decreased at night).
+  * The viral load in salvia is similar to the viral load in the nose with an  agreement of about 90% but the results obtained in different studies ([Literature](#literature-on-salvia-diagnosis)) vary.
+One reason for the variation is the noted dependence on the salvia sampling method.
+  * The detection rate of SARS-CoV-2 in salvia mixed with cough up sputum seems to perform as well or even better than NPS ([summary Lee](#summarized-review-lee)).
+Which is not surprising since sputum is known to have a high viral load/detection rate.

+These and more features of salvia based diagnosis are concisely described in the introduction of ([Matic et al](#summary-matic).

 ### Literature on Salvia Diagnosis
 Summaries of the papers are in the section [Summarized References](#summarized-references).
 * Reviews are
-  * [Lee et al](#summarized-review-lee)(has nice plots comparing the different methods)
+  * [Lee et al](#summarized-review-lee)(has nice plots comparing the different sampling methods)
   * [da Silva](#summarized-review-dasilva)(helpful summaries of studies).
 * A interesting read is [Yokota 2](#summary-yokota-2).
 In his [Opinion Paper](#summary-opinion-by-azzi) L. Azzi opts for salvia based diagnosis and summarizes key points of [Yokota et al](#summary-yokota-2).

 ### Viral Load in Salvia
-The viral load in salvia depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the salvia flow is increased during & after eating and decreased at night).
+Location of sampling (e.g. throat wash, coughing up sputum) and timing  (e.g. time of day / before after eating since the salvia flow is increased during & after eating and decreased at night).
+Thus different [Salvia Sampling Procedures](#salvia-sampling-procedures) yield different results.

-#### Viral Load for different Sampling Procedures
+### Salvia Sampling Procedures
 [in work]
-Different sampling procedures from different studies are listed and compared in the review of [Lee et al](#summarized-review-lee).
+As noted in the viral load section (which determines the detection rate) depends on the sampling method.
 * ##### Throat Salvia
-  * Testees in [Huber et al](#summary-huber) were asked to clear the throat.
+  Testees in [Huber et al](#summary-huber) were asked to clear the throat.
 A first group of testees were asked to clear the throat thoroughly (“Basic”, N = 835) and a second group to clear it three times (“Enhanced”, N = 352).
 A tendency for the enhanced protocol to yield a slightly higher sensitivity is observed.
 * ##### Coughed up Sputum
 * ##### Early Morning Salvia
 * ##### Saline Gargle
   [Berenger et al](#summary-berenger) hast testees in a first round gargle saline water and in a second round to accumulate and then spit salvia and add universal transport medium (UTM).
 The sensitivity observed in the UTM method is higher than in the saline gargle method.

-#### Viral Load compared to NPS
-The viral load in salvia is similar to the viral load in the nose with an  agreement of about 90%.
-Since the viral load in salvia depends on the sampling methods, the results obtained in different studies ([Literature](#literature-on-salvia-diagnosis)) vary slightly.
+### Salvia Sampling Recommendations

 ## Fatality Rate
 [in work]
-The death rate depends on many factors and varies considerably.

-The death rate calculation depends on how a Covid-19 infection is [defined](#infections-and-diseases) and [diagnosed](#diagnosis).

 > ###### Infection Fatality Rate
-> The *infection fatality rate* denotes the proportion how many people die from the infection from all people having the infection.
+> The *infection fatality rate/death rate* denotes the proportion how many people die from the infection from all people having the infection.
 > `ifr = #(deaths)/#(all infected)`

 > *Fatality rate* on this page is used synonymously to [infection fatality rate](#infection-fatality-rate).

+By the formula above the fatality rate depends on the definition of a SARS-CoV-2 infection and a death cause by SARS-CoV-2, both are not straight forward to define:
-To define and diagnose an infection is not simple as described in [Diseases and Infections](#infections-and-diseases).
+* SARS-CoV-2 infections and diseases are described in the chapter [Diseases and Infections](#infections-and-diseases).
 Acute [Covid-19](#covid-19) is often diagnosed either by PCR test and past Covid-19 by seroprevalence of antibodies.
 These methods don't agree in all cases: One can have a positive PCR test but no antibodies formation or having antibodies but a negative PCR test in the nose (especially if measured only at a single time point).
+* Covid associated deaths are often clear.
+However since in many severe cases the patients have other illnesses to finally distinguish a death cause can be difficult in some cases.

+Once agreed upon a uniform way to measure the fatality rate, the rate still varies considerably due to different populations structures (e.g. age, exposed air pollution, overall health, ...), medical systems, environmental factors such as climate and living conditions (e.g. living in big buildings).

 > ###### Case Fatality Rate